-One hundred years ago yesterday, 6 December 1912, this limestone bust of Nefertiti was unearthed by a German archaeological team led by Ludwig Borchardt.
-The team were excavating in Armana, and came upon the ancient sculptor Thutmose’s workshop in the ancient capital.
-Frequently described as the most famous face from antiquity, this bust of Nefertiti is perhaps rivaled only by Tutankhamun’s death mask.
+On 6 December 1912 the a limestone bust of Nefertiti was unearthed by a German archaeological team led by Ludwig Borchardt.
+The archaeologists were excavating in Armana, and came upon the ancient sculptor Thutmose’s workshop.
+Frequently described as the most famous face from antiquity, this bust of Nefertiti is perhaps rivalled only by Tutankhamun’s death mask.

 More recent research using CT Scans shows that the sculpture has a limestone core rendered by a gypsum stucco layer.
 The scan revealed that the inner face was carved showing bags under the eyes, creases around the mouth and cheeks and a swelling on the nose.
 The painted stucco layer eradicates these natural signs of ageing producing a more perfect image.

-Despite repeated requests for the repatriation of the bust since its 1924 public unveiling in Berlin, Nefertiti’s bust is still on display in the German capital.
+Despite repeated requests for the repatriation of the bust since its 1924 public unveiling in Berlin (Did Germany Cheat to Get Bust of Nefertiti?
+Spiegel International), Nefertiti’s bust is still on display in the German capital.
 Thutmose’s bust of Nefertiti is part of the the Egyptian Museum and Papyrus Collection, which along other prehistoric and classical collections, is housed in the newly restored Neues Museum.

 Nefertiti in an isolated glass case in a small, circular room within the Neues Museum in Berlin.

 Is Thutmose’s Bust of Nefertiti on Public Display?

 Yes, the bust is on display in the Neues Museum on Museuminsel in Berlin.
 In fact, seeing Nefertiti’s bust is high on many people’s list of things to do in Berlin, not just history geeks.
 Today, Nefertiti is in a small glass case in a small circular gallery, and she enjoys tight security.
 Photography is not permitted, and there are signs everywhere.